Frequently Asked Questions

 Will there be jobs for students at the Student Life Center?

 Yes!
 Much of the Center will be run and operated by paid student employees.
 The Center will need students with a broad range of skills, such as lifeguarding, personal training, and office skills.
 Working at the Center will be an excellent opportunity to gain valuable work experience while helping to pay for your expenses at the same time.
-Positions have been advertised through the online student employment system and applications are now being accepted.
+Positions have been advertised through the Student Employment & Cooperative Education (SECE) Job Search and applications are now being accepted.
 In addition to paid jobs for students, there may also be opportunities to volunteer at the Center.

 I'm not a jock and don't like to workout.
 What will the Center offer for me?

 Plans are to offer a diverse range of programs and activities that will appeal to the broadest range of students.
 Students will be able to participate individually or in groups, in structured or unstructured activities, and in low-impact or high-impact activities.
 Even if you don't like to workout, the Center will be a great place to hang out, cool off with a leisurely swim in the pool, sunbathe on the pool deck while relaxing or studying, have a snack, cruise the internet, or meet friends.